thanhnguyen-aws/verify-rust-std/doc/src/challenges/0018-intrinsic-math-error.md

 under all rounding-modes).
 However, it is not always the case.

 In this challenge, for each function listed in the next section, you are required to either:
-- If the function is correctly-rounded, prove that.
+- Prove that the function is correctly-rounded.
 OR
-- If not, provide an input to to confirm that, then provide a "tight" rigorous bound for the relative error of that function.
+- Provide an input to show that the function is not correctly-rounded, then provide a "tight" rigorous bound for the relative error of that function.
 A bound is considered "tight" if you can provide an input such that the error is at least 90% the magnitude of the bound.